Car-free adventures aroundGlasgowGreater Glasgow

 - There are lots of ways to get here.
 One of the simplest is catch the subway to Hillhead station.
 Turn left down Byres Road and left along University Avenue to reach the museums on the left and university buildings on the right.

-- Don’t miss the Hunterian Museum, Scotland’s oldest public museum, and, across University Avenue, the Hunterian Art Gallery and Mackintosh House.
-The Mackintosh House is the only one that charges (£5), but for fans of the elegantly minimalist art deco style that characterises much of Glasgow, it’s worth every penny.
+- Don’t miss the Hunterian Museum, Scotland’s oldest public museum, with dinosaur skeletons and remnants of the epic Antonine Wall.
+Across the road, the Hunterian Art Gallery and Mackintosh House are equally magnificent.
+The Mackintosh House is the only one that charges, but for fans of the elegantly minimalist art deco style that characterises much of Glasgow, it’s worth every penny.

 - Dine like a student (weekdays during term times) in the crypt café of the neoclassical Wellington Church on University Avenue.
 Their homemade soups or macaroni cheese are cheap and delicious; banana and chocolate muffins are often fresh from the oven.